garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Has the ability to optionally enlarge or change volumes. (auto scale)
 - **Amazon EBS pricing includes three factors: volumes, snapshots, data transfer**
 - **It is not a regional service**
+- When you need a virtual hardrive attached to a VM
+- Stores blocks (fixed size chunks)

 ## Amazon Elastic File System (EFS)